Styrke/master-code/README.md

 The goal of the project was to train recurrent neural netowrks to translate text between different languages.

+We wrote up the highlights of the work in an article.
+[Read the abstract](https://arxiv.org/abs/1610.06550) and [download the pdf](https://arxiv.org/pdf/1610.06550.pdf).

+If you want the unabridged story, [download the full thesis as pdf](final.pdf).

 ## Setup

 The code was made to be run in a docker container (see the [`setup/`` directory](setup/)) but should run equally well on any setup with the right dependencies installed.